Arnab00369/BACKEND_PROJECT/Readme.md

-# 🎬 YouTube Backend Clone API 🚀
+# 🎬 VideoTube - A Youtube like Backend Platform 🚀

 A full-fledged 🔙 backend project that powers the core functionalities of a YouTube-like platform.
 This includes video upload & streaming APIs, user authentication, likes/dislikes, comments, subscriptions, and more.
 Built with **Node.js**, **Express**, and **MongoDB**.